Sushi Akira

 Planning Your Visit

 East 75th Street sits between Second and First Avenues on the Upper East Side, accessible by subway at the 77th Street station on the 6 line.
 The neighbourhood is residential and quieter at night than midtown, which makes the counter format a natural fit: arrivals are unhurried and the street-level atmosphere does not compete with the interior experience.
-For broader dining context in the city, EP Club's guides to New York City restaurants, hotels, bars, wineries, and experiences cover the full range of the city's premium offer.
 For travellers building a broader US itinerary that includes serious tasting-format dining, Emeril's in New Orleans provides a useful contrast in format and regional tradition.

 Quick reference: 317 E 75th St, New York, NY 10021.
 Upper East Side.
 Omakase counter format.
-Contact the venue directly for current booking availability and hours.
+Reservations are essential.
+The restaurant is closed Monday and serves dinner Tuesday through Sunday from 6 to 10 PM.

 At a Glance